mickiedd/carnd_t1p2/writeup_template.md

 ![alt text][image11]
 ![alt text][image12]

-I decided to use the flipping one to augmente the train data, with these augmented data, the training examples number is now 69598.
+I decided to use the flipping one to augment the train data, with these augmented data, the training examples number is now 69598.

 #### 2. Final model architecture.